jwrg/paipo/README.md

 and js web scripts, with the backend in the root folder.

+Furthermore the project aims to facilitate rapid development by providing auto-testing and -linting, and also support integration and end-to-end testing with Puppeteer, behaviour driven testing using Mocha and Chai, and by extension <abbr title="Test Driven Development">TDD
+</abbr>.
+Some degree of code coverage reporting is also
+provided using Puppeteer and Istanbul.

 ### Views

 The views included by default are as follows: